brunosardinepi/dungeonomics/README.md

 - [ ] add option in "edit campaign" to drag/drop to change order of chapters, order number should auto-update as you do it
 - [ ] redo delete views so that they redirect better
 - [ ] BUG: when you cancel campaign creation, try to go back to an active campaign if you can
-- [ ] add ability to order sections in chapter update similar to how you can order chapters in campaign update

 ### Monsters/NPCs
 - [ ] import monster/npc